 MB: How do you make the sound of a forest?

-NP: As I understand your project the task is more about producing the effects of a natural environment in the spectator (or listener) than trying to simulate the precise sound a forest makes.
+NP: In our project the task is more about producing the effects of a natural environment in the spectator (or listener) than trying to simulate the precise sound a forest makes.
 What is it about this kind of natural soundscape that we find relaxing or stimulating or restorative?
 For me that has a lot to do with space and spatial perception.
 Our ears are highly attuned to the perception of space.
 Every sound we hear carries with it information about where we are, where the source is and what the that spatial relationship consists of.
 When I hear someone talking in the next room I not only perceive that it is a person talking and possibly (but not necessarily) what they are saying, I can also tell something about the spatial characteristics of the room they are in, the room I am in, whether the door is open or closed, where that room is situated etc. The sounds of the forest are incredibly diffuse, there is a surprising amount of reverberation due to the large number of surfaces the sound reflects around but it is also possible to perceive sound over a great distance.
 These are some of the ideas I am trying to work with.

 MB: If you are not trying to sound exactly like a forest, what kind of sounds are you working with?